Hgergely/dbLibrary/README.md

 ## Installation

-It can mbe installed through composer
+It can be installed through composer
 ..

 ## License